2022 Los Angeles Dodgers season

 The 2022 Los Angeles Dodgers season was the 133rd season for the Los Angeles Dodgers franchise in Major League Baseball, their 65th season in Los Angeles, California, and their 60th season playing their home games at Dodger Stadium.
 The Dodgers hosted the 2022 Major League Baseball All-Star Game on July 19, 2022.
-This was the last season for Hall of Fame Spanish play-by-play announcer Jaime Jarrín, who had been calling games for the team since 1959.
+This was the last season for Hall of Fame Spanish-language play-by-play announcer Jaime Jarrín, who had been calling games for the team since 1959.

 On December 2, 2021, Commissioner of Baseball Rob Manfred announced a lockout of players, following expiration of the collective bargaining agreement (CBA) between the league and the Major League Baseball Players Association (MLBPA).
-On March 10, 2022, the MLB and MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
-Opening Day was re-scheduled for April 7.
+On March 10, 2022, MLB and the MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
+Opening Day was rescheduled for April 7.
 Although MLB previously announced that several series would be cancelled due to the lockout, the agreement provided for a full 162-game season, with originally canceled games made up throughout the season via doubleheaders, loss of off-days and extending the season by three days.

 On August 2, Vin Scully, a Hall of Fame broadcaster for the team from 1950 to 2016, died at the age of 94.

 Bolstered by the signing of Freddie Freeman, the Dodgers became the first team to clinch a playoff spot on September 12, the 10th straight year they had made the postseason.
-The following day, they also clinched their 20th National League West title, and their 9th in the last 10 seasons.
+The following day, they also clinched their 20th National League West title, and their ninth in the last 10 seasons.
 On September 28, they broke the franchise record for total regular season wins by clocking their 107th victory of the year, surpassing the previous franchise high of 106 wins.
 The team also clinched the top seed in MLB for the first time since the 2017 squad.
 The Dodgers' 111 wins overall were the most by a team since the 116-win Seattle Mariners in 2001.
-Despite the record, they were upset by the 89-win San Diego Padres in the Division Series, losing in four games, which meant that the Dodgers did not make the World Series despite 100 wins for the third time in four seasons.
+Despite the record, they were upset by the 89-win San Diego Padres in the NLDS, losing in four games, which meant that the Dodgers did not make it to the World Series despite 100 wins for the third time in four seasons.
 Their 111 regular season wins is the most for any team to fail to win a postseason series in the divisional era.